open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 Familiar Feedback

 - Docs indeed internecine.

 - DisplayPort passthrough on robot front-panel may not be compatible with all end-user monitors.

 - System should default to exposing AP mode for initial network configuration.

 - Add nmcli commands for CLI-based WLAN config.

+- TensorRT models/engines may need to be rebuilt as a result of package version drift between the Docker images and the onboard system installed packages.

+- Heavy dependencies on seemingly unrelated libraries and programs

+- TBD: Try -v /etc/localtime:/etc/localtime:ro as a way to check against some of the drift problems between system and container, the launch.log for the Perceptor demo has messages about timestamps being off, cameras not in sync.

   --> Had to change from a codebase intended as a forkable platform that folks could modify for their situation as a working demo to build off of and INSTEAD make it a technology demonstration of only the 1 situation we have with the Nova Carter to show its possible, but only in this narrow situation.
 Tech demo to show its possible rather than a usable platform for users to build fromf for their unique needs.